suhaib079/401reading-repo/read29.md

         class CustomUser(AbstractUser):
         pass
         # add additional fields in here
+### create new file

-3. create a new file in the accounts app called forms.py
+ create a new file in the accounts app called forms.py

         touch account/forms.py
+### update

-4. We'll update it with the following code to largely subclass the existing forms.
+update it with the following code to largely subclass the existing forms.

         from django import forms
         from django.contrib.auth.forms import UserCreationForm, UserChangeForm